opencomputeproject/SAI-Challenger/usecases/README.md

 This use-case takes advantage of an all-in-one testbed-in-a-box.
 Such a device, such as the [Keysight UHD100T32](https://www.keysight.com/us/en/assets/7019-0482/data-sheets/UHD100T32-QSFP28-Ultra-High-Density-32-Port-Test-System.pdf), merges the test controller, fanout switches, cEOS VMs, and PTF test framework, inside of a single appliance.
 In essence, it replace one or more test servers and one or more network switches, with a single box.

 In principle the SAI Challenger test framework could also run inside the same device, resulting in a compact solution.

->**Note:** This has not been tried yet.
+>**Note:** This does not exist.
 This is a concept only.
-It would require a sifferent SW license on the UHD100T32.
+It would require a TBD SW image and license on the UHD100T32.

 Summary:
 * SAI-Challenger runs on the test host
+* The DUT is a physically separate device, whether a network switch, xPU or SW dataplane running on a server.
 * Test controller, control-plane application VMs, fanout switches and SW traffic generators are all embedded in a single appliance.
 * The DUT is controlled via SAI-thrift, sairedis, or both (at different times), depending upon DUT capabilities.
 * Software traffic generation using test host CPU, can use either or both: